atornel/Aduct/docs/_build/html/_sources/guide/making an application.rst.txt

 Let us discuss something we promised earlier.
 Run the application and add an element to notebook.
-Now right-click the element’s action button and click on *Add to side notebook*, you should see an error in your terminal or console that a Qtk notebook can only have a Qtk element as child.
+Now right-click the element’s action button and click on *Add to side notebook*, you should see an error in your terminal or console that a Aduct notebook can only have a Aduct element as child.
 It is not a bug, it is a feature!
-Qtk notebook can only attach a named child and the only named child in Qtk is element.
+Aduct notebook can only attach a named child and the only named child in Aduct is element.
 So you will get error when you try to add a child of irrelevant type to a notebook.
 This is the reason we changed the sensitivities of a few menu items.
 Because we don’t want to allow users to do something not